Alby1/video-editor/README.md

 minimal and simple video editor that fits my needs

 there are multiple branches with different solutions i tried. the one i deem the one will be merged into main.

+the most promising one right now is [the WPF version](/tree/net-wpf)